ProsperousTroll/Zachs-Dotfiles/README.md

 - RobotoMono Nerd Font
 - Dragon-drop

+<sub>Hyprshot and dragon-drop are packages **available on the AUR** you will need to use a front end like [yay](https://github.com/Jguer/yay) or [paru](https://github.com/Morganamilo/paru)</sub>

-Here's a handy command you can paste to install all the prerequisites (on Arch Linux):
+Here's a handy command you can paste to install the essential prerequisites (on Arch Linux):

-`sudo pacman -S hyprland kitty hyprpaper fastfetch yazi nemo fuzzel stow ttf-roboto-mono-nerd`
+`sudo pacman -S hyprland ghostty hyprpaper fastfetch yazi nemo fuzzel stow ttf-roboto-mono-nerd`

 (I'm pretty sure you can replace 'pacman -S' with 'apt install' on debian-based distros, but you might need some additional configuration or packages for them to work out of the box.
-Discretion is adviced and what not.)
+Discretion is advised and what not.)

 # INSTALLATION INSTRUCTIONS

-### IF YOU CARE ABOUT YOUR CURRENT CONFIGURATION IN ANY WAY, YOU SHOULD PROABABLY BACK UP YOUR CURRENT DOTFILES.
+### IF YOU CARE ABOUT YOUR CURRENT CONFIGURATION IN ANY WAY, YOU SHOULD PROBABLY BACK UP YOUR CURRENT DOTFILES.

 Clone this repository and open it in terminal:

-<sub>You'll need `git` to clone the repo, make sure you have git by running `sudo pacman -S git`, or `sudo apt install git` on debian.</sub>
+<sub>You'll need `git` to clone the repo, make sure you have git by running `sudo pacman -S git`, or `sudo apt install git` on Debian.</sub>

 `git clone https://github.com/ProsperousTroll/Zachs-Dotfiles`